electrode-io/electrode-native/docs/overview/contributing.md

 With this setup, you can also use Electrode Native as any other non-developer user.
 You can install new released platform versions or even switch between versions.
 The only difference with a regular user will be that you'll have access to version `1000.0.0` of the platform, which is the development version.

-## Guidelines for code contribution
+## Guidelines for code contributions

 ### Coding style